imEnjayy/imEnjayy.github.io-wheel/README.md

                         return;
                     }
                 } else {
-                    // Automatically divide percentage when advanced is not enabled segmentPercentage = 100 / (segments.length + 1);
+                    // Automatically divide percentage when checkbox is not checked segmentPercentage = 100 / (segments.length + 1);
                 }